berea-college-csc236/berea-college-csc236.github.io/index.md

     - Complete [TR2 Peerwise Review for E2](https://docs.google.com/document/d/1eAqhEN9_FAKaz_hFZgvVSAW1oz97OV3ldRrso84pMP4) which is due by 11:55pm and will not be accepted late.
 Be sure that all questions are reviewed and improved.
 - **Outside of class**
     - Work on [L8: Animal Guessing Game](https://docs.google.com/document/d/1XPW8xzA_NR4tOI7GwU6qY4QsbbjM3-om-dzReqiLHR0), Final Milestone is **due Monday**.
-    - Read and get ready for [FP2: Planning and Preliminary Video Script](https://docs.google.com/document/d/16lsG7uJKPY1XXHka3-KP-7GiviBg2ePTxUKma_bg7lk) **on Monday**
+    - Read and get ready for [FP2: Planning and Preliminary Video Script](https://docs.google.com/document/d/16lsG7uJKPY1XXHka3-KP-7GiviBg2ePTxUKma_bg7lk) which we will work during class **on Monday**

 ## Day 40: Wednesday, November 30, 2022
   - **In class**: